adridder02/SNH_Game_Repo/README.md

-A Dragon's Guide to Gorwing a Hoard
+A Dragon's Guide to Growing a Hoard